Treg overview

 Value proposition

-S/F-iTregs have solved the problems of nTregs, conventional iTregs, and CAR-Tregs.
-The Application of S/F-iTreg technologies for “autologous” cell therapy enables specific targeting to various autoimmune diseases with high unmet medical needs, whether the target antigen in an autoimmune disease is known or unknown.
-In addition, S/F-iTreg therapy does not suppress the overall immune system.
-Thus, our therapy is based on a completely different approach than the conventional approach of identifying the antigens recognized by T cells and then developing a therapy targeting them.
-Once our therapeutic concept is proven, it will pave the way for the treatment of various autoimmune diseases.
-Because it is derived from autologous T cells and does not require gene transfer or modification, it is expected to be a safe treatment with no side effects, reducing the burden on patients and contributing to an improved quality of life.
+S/F-iTregs have solved the issues of nTregs, conventional iTregs, and CAR-Tregs.
+Applying S/F-iTreg technologies for “autologous” cell therapy enables specific targeting to many autoimmune diseases with high unmet medical needs caused by unknown antigens (eg, neo-antigens) as known antigens, where no treatments are applicable, without suppressing the overall immune system.
+Our therapy is based on a completely different approach than the conventional approach of identifying the antigens recognized by T cells and then developing a therapy.
+Once our therapeutic concept has been proven, it will pave the way for the treatment of various autoimmune diseases since the technologies of suppressing immune responses to specific antigens can be applied to various autoimmune diseases.
+Furthermore, because it is derived from autologous cells and does not require gene transfer or modification, it is expected to be a safe treatment with no side effects.
+It reduces the burden on patients and contributes to an improved quality of life.

 -